 Step 1: Install Wondershare Repairit Video Repair tool

-Download and install the app if you don't have it already installed.
+Download and install the software if you don't have it already installed.

-Step 3: After launching the software, open the location of the corrupt video file.
-Next, you drag the video from the location and paste it/them on the interface.
+Step 2: After launching the software, open the location of the corrupt video file.
+Next, you click the "+Add" button to upload the video from the location.
 This would start the process of fixing the damaged files.

-Step 4: Select all videos you want to fix from the list of videos you added and wait for the video repair process to finish.
+Step 3: Select all videos you want to fix from the list of videos you added and click the "Repair" button, then wait for the video repair process to finish.

-With it done, you can preview the repaired video.
+With it done, you can preview and save the repaired video.

 The steps above are for the quick repair mode.